Leopard-Studios/Adafruit_Sensor_ESP_IDF/README.md

-# Adafruit Unified Sensor Driver #
+# Adafruit Unified Sensor Driver for ESPIDF#

 Many small embedded systems exist to collect data from sensors, analyse the data, and either take an appropriate action or send that sensor data to another system for processing.